McCall Logo

 Best Time of Year to Visit Cascade Lake, Idaho

-Summer Activities in Lake Cascade, Idaho
+Summer Activities in Lake Cascade

 Get Your Adrenaline Fix at Kelly’s Whitewater Rafting Park

-If rapids aren’t your thing, there are plenty of other activities to choose from at KWP.
-You can opt for other boat rentals, and go kayaking, canoeing, or stand up paddle boarding.
+You can opt for other boat rentals and go kayaking, canoeing, or stand-up paddleboarding.
 Try your hand at Bocce, volleyball, or explore the two and a half miles of walking paths known as ‘The Strand’ that stretch from Kelly’s down the Payette River to Fischer’s Pond.

 Explore Your Options at Intermountain Power Sport Rentals

-Photo Credit: intermountainpowersports via Instagram
+Photo Credit: K-FK

 Go Fishing

-Cascade Lake, Idaho is a veritable paradise for any angler!
+Cascade Lake is a veritable paradise for any angler.
 With so many different species you may catch, it’s an exciting experience for all involved.
-Common fish that are caught in Lake Cascade include perch, smallmouth bass, coho salmon, rainbow trout, crappie, and large mouth bass.

 Head Out Biking

 Spend some time on two wheels exploring the many Idaho parks nearby.
-With so many biking trails that surround the lake and adjacent countryside, you’re sure to find some that are suited to your level of ability.
-Whether you want to take a leisurely bike ride admiring the surrounding scenery or you want something a little more adrenaline-filled, you’ll find it easily at Cascade Lake, Idaho.
+With so many biking trails that surround the lake and the adjacent countryside, you’re sure to find some that are suited to your level of ability.

 Winter Activities in Lake Cascade, Idaho